Learn about Australian immigration lawyers here

 I would also expect temporary visa applications that are not complex would be in the vicinity of $1,500 to $3,500 with permanent visas in the range of $3,500 to $7,500.

-Of course, you can expect to pay a premium if there is complexity associated with your matters on the one hand and if the particular immigration lawyer you are using has particular expertise and reputation, on the other hand.
+Of course, you can expect to pay a premium if there is complexity associated with your matters on the one hand, and if the particular immigration lawyer you are using has specific expertise and reputation on the other hand.

-What is quite astonishing is that Migration Agents seem to price their services at similar levels to immigration lawyers although they do not hold legal qualifications themselves.
+What is quite astonishing is that migration agents seem to price their services at similar levels to immigration lawyers, even though they do not hold legal qualifications themselves.

 How much do immigration lawyers charge for appeals?

-In the case of judicial review of decisions of the AAT, which typically requires litigation in the Federal Circuit Court of Australia, you can expect that legal fees paid to solicitors range between $7000 and $14,000.
+In the case of judicial review of decisions of the AAT, which typically requires litigation in the Federal Circuit And Family Court of Australia, you can expect that legal fees paid to solicitors range between $7,000 and $14,000.

-What’s the point of having a lawyer involved in a simple visa application?
+Why do I need a lawyer for a simple visa application?

 The short answer is you don’t need a lawyer or a migration agent for many immigration applications.

-Thousands of immigration applications are made each day electronically by operation of law or both, without any involvement of migration agents or immigration lawyers.
+Thousands of immigration applications are made each day electronically by operation of law or both, without any involvement by migration agents or immigration lawyers.